Gene Ahern: The Nut Brothers

 In 1921 he introduced the Nut Brothers, Ches and Wal, in Crazy Quilt.
 That same year, NEA General Manager Frank Rostock suggested to Ahern that he use a boarding house for a setting.
 Our Boarding House began September 16, 1921, scoring a huge success with readers after the January 1922 arrival of the fustian Major Hoople.
 The Nut Bros: Ches and Wal ran as a topper strip above Our Boarding House.

 From Hoople to Puffle

 Ahern was making an annual $35,000 at NEA, and King Features Syndicate offered to double that figure.
 Leaving NEA in March 1936 for King Features, Ahern created Room and Board (1936–1953).
 A resident in that boarding house was Judge Puffle, very much in the Hoople tradition.

 Don Markstein traced the proliferation of Puffle and other Hoople variations:

+Radio

-RadioOur Boarding House was adapted into the radio series Major Hoople (1942–43).
+Our Boarding House was adapted into the radio series Major Hoople (1942–43).
 No copies of this radio series are known to exist.